gerard2perez/ember-cli-crudtable/README.md

 ### v1.0.0
 Since this versión I'll put the changelog on the release section.

-Maybe you want one of the older relases.
+Maybe you want one of the older releases.
 ### v0.4.2
-I made a lot of mistakes and v0.4.1 it's actually version v0.4.2 and accidentally I removed all the other versions from npm, but don't worry this version is still backwards compatible.
+I made a lot of mistakes and v0.4.1 it's actually version v0.4.2 and I accidentally removed all the other versions from npm, but don't worry this version is still backwards compatible.

 ### v0.4.1
 1. Handles manytomany relations (many-multi)
 2. Yout can now access the properties of the complex model by the name you defined in the model. (check custom templates seccion)
-3. Error messages won't show and alert window, intead, the response will be log to the consoke.
+3. Error messages won't show and alert window, intead, the response will be log to the console.
-4. Fiexed a bug that made modal window be created twice in the DOM so ... you know a mess.
+4. Fixed a bug that made modal window be created twice in the DOM so ... you know a mess.
 5. Boostrap is a requiere dependency.

 ### V0.4.0